 - In a small bowl or in your food processor, mix the brown sugar, flour, and cinnamon.
 Cut in the butter with knives or pastry cutter (or pulse option on food processor) until it is crumbly and butter pieces are pea-sized or smaller.

-- Pour the batter into a well-greased and floured 9″ cake pan or pie plate.
+- Spread the batter into a well-greased 9" cake pan or pie plate.
 Sprinkle the topping over the batter.

 - Bake at 375° for 40-45 minutes or until a toothpick comes out clean.

-- Serve from the pan, or once cooled, remove from the pan onto a cake plate or serving platter.
+- Once cooled, remove from the pan onto a cake plate or serving platter to slice and serve.